Gordi42/fridom/docs/source/tutorials/using_models/modules_part1.rst

     :caption: The time step method of the Model class

     def step(self) -> None:
-        """
-        Update the model state by one time step.
+        """Update the model state by one time step."""
-        """
         # synchronize the state vector (ghost points)
         with self.timer["sync"]:
             self.z.sync()